KilterBoard

 Let’s start easy and get the APK file 🔗.
 I decided to load it into Android Studio first and see how it works in the emulator.
 Seems to run fine, authorization work, I can see all my climb history and other data.

-Emulator Interface Kilterboard app open in Android Studio.
+Kilterboard app open in Android Studio.

-The first instinct is to check the files they are storing at /data/data/com.auroraclimbing.kilterboard/.
-There is not much interesting except for the 85MB sqlite file.
-Seems like they store a lot locally.
+The first instinct is to check the files they are storing at /data/data/com.auroraclimbing.kilterboard/

-Emulator Files List of files stored by KilterBoard app.
+List of files stored by KilterBoard app.

 Let’s take a quick look at what data is stored in the database, open it in sqlitebrowser 🔗 and see the tables.

-Sqlite Schema Sqlite schema view.
+Sqlite schema view.

 There are many interesting tables.
 E.g. we can see all the instagram videos, routes (even not published ones).

-Sqlite Climb List List of climbs in the sqlite database.
+List of climbs in the sqlite database.

-The table climbs stores all the information about all the existing routes and all the metadata for them including the setter, name, description, layout.
+stores all the information about all the existing routes and all the metadata for them including the setter, name, description, layout.

-Layout is a string in a format p1083r15p1117r15p1164r12p1185r12p1233r13p1282r13p1303r13p1372r13p1392r14p1505r15 (the route is Narasaki Bounce 🔗, set by VinceThePrince) and looks like this in the app:
+(the route is Narasaki Bounce 🔗, set by VinceThePrince) and looks like this in the app:

-Narasaki Bounce route That’s how the route looks in the app.
+That’s how the route looks in the app.

 There are 10 holds on the route: 3 yellow, 2 green, 4 blue, and 1 purple.
-We can split it into chunks starting with p:
+We can split it into chunks starting with p

 p1083r15